-The Health Fitness Internship provides students with the opportunity to apply his or her knowledge and gain practical experience working with patients and/or clients referred for medically prescribed exercise to general health and wellness.
+The Exercise Science Internship provides students with the opportunity to apply hi/her knowledge and gain practical experience working with patients and/or clients referred for medically prescribed exercise to general health and wellness.
 The supervised internship may occur through university and private rehabilitation clinics, hospitals, mental health, nursing, and wellness centers as well as special schools.
-Students in the Health Fitness Curriculum must complete a total of 600 documented hours
+STudents in the HEalth Fitness Instructor (HFI) and Health WEllness Rehabilitation (HWR) Curriculum must complete documented hours.